Sefat3674/OOP-project-with-Kotlin/README.md

 # OOP-project-with-Kotlin
 My Goal is to create so many OOP project  that Clear my OOP concept as well as the concept of making mobile application by Kotlin

-# coffee machine
+# 1. Coffee machine
 https://github.com/Sefat3674/OOP-project-with-Kotlin/tree/Coffee_machine_with_OOP_KOTLIN

-# 🚖 Kotlin Ride-Hailing Application
+# 2. 🚖 Kotlin Ride-Hailing Application

 A simple console-based **ride-hailing system** implemented in Kotlin.
 Users can book rides, track drivers, and manage a list of drivers dynamically.
 The system supports multiple vehicle types and calculates fares based on distance.